-In addition, it is estimated there is up to another 20,000 undocumented Indonesian woman employed as domestic help.
+In addition, it is estimated there is up to another 20,000 undocumented Indonesian women employed as domestic helpers.

-Human rights groups and NGO’s have long tried to highlight the litany of human rights abuses taking place against foreign workers in Malaysia, but often these reports and abuses go unreported, even in the local media.
+Human rights groups and NGO’s have long tried to highlight the litany of human rights abuses taking place against foreign workers in Malaysia, but often these reports and abuses attract little attention, even in the local media.

-However conditions are unlikely to improve in the near future.
+Conditions are unlikely to improve in the near future, however.
 Just as Malaysia depends on its cheap workforce, Indonesia relies heavily on the many billions of dollars sent home by its citizens working abroad.
 Money that is spent on educating their children and building homes in their villages.

-Indonesia needs to do much more to protect the rights of it foreign workers if incidences such as this are not to be repeated over and over again.
+Indonesia needs to do much more to protect the rights of its foreign workers if its domestic workers are not going to continue to be abused and killed.

-In March 2003 Indonesia temporarily suspended issuing visas for those wanting to work as maids overseas.
-Officially the ban was implemented so the maids could be better trained, but Indonesian MPs had complained that they faced abuse abroad.
+In March 2003 Indonesia temporarily suspended issuing visas for those wanting to work as domestic workers overseas.
+Officially, the ban was implemented so they could be better trained, but Indonesian MPs had complained that they faced abuse abroad.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me

 Latest posts by John Le Fevre (see all)